U.S.S. Aegis

 Drop Improved Photonic Officer (T6X upgrade)

-This build basically won't work without Emergency Weapon Cycle.
+This build basically won't work without Emergency Weapon Cycle or ETM.

 Notes: